haasr/google-cal-daily-events/README.md

 in my smart alarm project to have the events read aloud.

 ## Setup
-Follow the steps below to get setup.
+Follow the steps below to get set up.

 ### 1) Get a client secret for the API
 See the Google Developer link, (https://developers.google.com/calendar/quickstart/python).